ArenCarpenter/Detecting_ALL_with_CNN/README.md

 I adopted an iterative approach to modeling based on the CRISP-DM process.
 Starting with a baseline CNN with a single Conv2D layer, additional layers and blocks of layers (3 blocks of 3 Conv2D layers with MaxPooling layers between) were added to select from maximum validation and testing accuracy.

 My final network architecture is described below in text and visualization.

+#### Model Compilation Hyperparameters

+I used binary crossentropy for the loss function as this is a binary classification problem, and RMSprop for optimization.

 ## Insights and Recommendations